 I am a huge fan of raw milk.
 I’d drink it by the glass full if I could right now.
 But my little one would be in a lot of pain if I did.

-Being dairy free is a big adjustment.
+Being dairy-free is a big adjustment.
 But it’s nothing new to us.
-We entered the world of no dairy and alternative milks over a year ago for my son.
+We entered the world of no dairy and alternative milks years ago.

-At that time he was also allergic to nuts and rice.
+At that time my son was also allergic to nuts and rice.
 So that eliminates a lot of options.

 We tried different versions of coconut milk.
 That was a big no. I can’t blame him – coconut milk tastes nothing like dairy milk.
 Even I can’t drink that plain.